sharanyaa23/DocSense/README.md

 ## 📝 Notes

+- **Live Demo**: Visit [https://doc-sense-w7du.vercel.app/](https://doc-sense-w7du.vercel.app/) to try DocSense online
-- The frontend expects the backend to be running on `http://localhost:8000`
+- The frontend expects the backend to be running on `http://localhost:8000` for local development
-- For production, update the `API_BASE_URL` in `code.html` to point to your backend server
+- For production, update the `API_BASE_URL` in `index.html` to point to your backend server
 - Large documents may take longer to process
 - The system uses chunking for large documents to stay within token limits